-Common Stock offered by us 2,200,000 shares (or 2,530,000 shares if the underwriters exercise their option to purchase Common Stock offered by us additional shares in full).
+THE OFFERING Common Stock offered by us shares (or shares if the underwriters exercise their option to purchase additional shares in full).
 Over-Allotment option We have granted to the underwriters an option to purchase up to additional shares of our Common Stock from us at the initial public offering price less the underwriting discounts and commissions, for a period of 45 days from the date of this prospectus, to cover over-allotments, if any.
-Common Stock to be outstanding after this offering 14,208,357 shares (or 14,583,357 shares if the underwriters exercise the over-allotment option in full).
-Use of Proceeds We expect to receive net proceeds from this offering, after deducting underwriting discounts Ose of Froceeds and commissions and estimated offering expenses payable by us, of approximately \$ (or approximately \$ if the underwriters exercise in full their option to purchase up to additional shares of our Common Stock), based on an assumed public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus.
+Common Stock to be outstanding after this offering Use of Proceeds We expect to receive net proceeds from this offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, of approximately \$ (or approximately \$ if the underwriters exercise in full their option to purchase up to additional shares of our Common Stock), based on an assumed public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus.
 We intend to use the net proceeds from this offering (including the additional net proceeds that we would receive if the underwriters exercise their over-allotment option) for working capital and general corporate purposes, including acquisitions.
 See "Use of Proceeds."
 Dividend Policy We currently intend to retain our future earnings, if any, to finance the development and expansion of our businesses and, therefore, do not intend to pay cash dividends on our Common Stock for the foreseeable future.
 Any future determination to pay dividends will be at the discretion of our board of directors and will depend on our financial condition, results of operations, capital requirements, restrictions contained in any financing instruments, and such other factors as our board of directors deems relevant in its discretion.
 See "Dividend Policy."
 Risk Factors Investing in our Common Stock involves a high degree of risk.
 For a discussion of factors, you should carefully consider before making an investment decision, see "Risk Factors" beginning on page 13.
 Market for the Common Stock There has been no market for our securities.
-We will apply to Nasdaq Capital Market to have Market for the Common Stock our Common Stock listed.
-December 1 Proposed [Nasdaq-CM] Symbol
+We will apply to Nasdaq Capital Market to have our Common Stock listed.
+Proposed [Nasdaq-CM] Symbol 9

-The number of shares of our Common Stock to be outstanding immediately after this offering will be 14,208,357, which excludes, as of February 9, 2021:(1)
+The number of shares of our Common Stock to be outstanding immediately after this offering will be , which excludes, as of $2021$:(1)

-- Shares issuable upon the exercise of the Underwriters' Warrants to be issued to the representative of the underwriters in this offering; - 166,667 shares of our Common Stock reserved for the exercise of presently outstanding warrants with a weighted average price of \$0.85 per share. - 3,666,667 shares of our Common Stock reserved for future grants under our 2019 equity plan; - 1,722,222 shares of our Common Stock reserved for the issuance upon the exercise of presently outstanding options with a weighted average exercise price of \$0.85 per share; - 100,000 shares issuable upon conversion of the Convertible Promissory Note, dated October 3, 2019, issued by Registrant in favor of Jeff M. Bishop;

-- · 100,000 shares issuable upon conversion of the Convertible Promissory Note, dated October 3, 2019, issued by Registrant in favor of Kyle Dennis: - 100,000 shares issuable upon conversion of the Convertible Promissory Note, dated October 17, 2019, issued by Registrant in favor of Jason Bond: and
+- Shares issuable upon the exercise of the Underwriters' Warrants to be issued to the representative of the underwriters in this offering; - 166,667 shares of our Common Stock reserved for the exercise of presently outstanding warrants with a weighted average price of \$1.53 per share; - 3,666,667 shares of our Common Stock reserved for future grants under our 2019 equity plan; - 1,722,222 shares of our Common Stock reserved for the issuance upon the exercise of presently outstanding options with a weighted average exercise price of \$1.53 per share; - 100,000 shares issuable upon conversion of the Convertible Promissory Note, dated October 3, 2019, issued by Registrant in favor of Jeff M. Bishop; - 100,000 shares issuable upon conversion of the Convertible Promissory Note, dated October 3, 2019, issued by Registrant in favor of Kyle Dennis; - 100,000 shares issuable upon conversion of the Convertible Promissory Note, dated October 17, 2019, issued by Registrant in favor of Jason Bond; and